 - Allow plenty of time for feeding, particularly at first.
 Until now your baby has only known food that comes in a continuous flow from a nipple or teat.
 Your baby needs to learn to move solid food from the front of the tongue to the back in order to swallow it.
-The food tastes and feels different it's bound to take time.
-Choose a time of day when you are both relaxed. - Never add any foods to your baby's bottle (this includes rusks) as this can cause choking and can damage teeth. - Make sure everything you use for feeding your baby is really clean (if you have decided to wean before your baby is 6 months old then, where possible, equipment should also be sterilised).
+The food tastes and feels different - it's bound to take time.
+Choose a time of day when you are both relaxed. - Make sure everything you use for feeding your baby is really clean (if you have decided to wean before your baby is 6 months old then, where possible, equipment should also be sterilised).
 Put a small amount of food in a suitable container and heat this, rather than heating a large amount that may go to waste.
 You can always heat up more if it is needed.
 Heat food thoroughly and allow it to cool, stir well and test before offering it to your baby.
 This is especially important if you are using a microwave.
-Throw away any food your baby hasn't eaten as it is not safe to reheat previously reheated food. - Always stay with your baby when he/she is eating to make sure he/she doesn't choke. - Do not rush or 'force feed'.
+Throw away any food your baby hasn't eaten as it is not safe to reheat previously reheated food. - Do not rush or 'force feed'.
 Most babies know when they've had enough to eat.
-Don't spend a lot of time persuading your baby to take food they soon learn that refusing food is a good way of getting attention, or of getting a sugary pudding instead of a savoury course.
-Of course it's right to give attention, chat and enjoy meals together, but when food is refused it might be best to call an end to the meal. - When your baby shows an interest in feeding him or herself, this is a good sign.
+Don't spend a lot of time persuading your baby to take food - they soon learn that refusing food is a good way of getting attention, or of getting a sugary pudding instead of a savoury course.
+Of course it's right to give attention, chat and enjoy meals together, but when food is refused it might be best to call an end to the meal.

+When your baby shows an interest in feeding him or herself, this is a good sign.
 Encourage this by giving your baby a spoon and helping him/her to load it with food.
 It'll take a while for your baby to get the hang of this, so you can keep offering food from another spoon in the meantime.